Your sex life can be uncomfortable for married couples to talk about. Quite frankly, it’s uncomfortable to write about as well!

 But one thing these articles rarely touch on is how easy it is to ruin your sex life.

 It’s true.
-While we have to put some effort into maintaining a great (or even good) sex life, it takes little energy, time, or even thought to take your bedroom romps from great to nonexistent.
+While we have to put some effort into maintaining a great married sex life (or even a good one), it takes little energy, time, or even thought to take your bedroom romps from great to nonexistent.

 In fact, you could be ruining your sexual intimacy right now and have no idea.
 Scary, huh?